davidgasquez/handbook/content/quotes.md

 - Life doesn't get better.
 You get better at it.
 - It is not the things we do in life that we regret on our death bed.
 It is the things we do not.
 Randy Pausch.
 - There is nothing so useless as doing efficiently that which should not be done at all.
 Peter Drucker.
+- Questions are places in your mind where answers fit.
+If you haven’t asked the question, the answer has nowhere to go.
+It hits your mind and bounces right off.
+You have to ask the question – you have to want to know – in order to open up the space for the answer to fit.
+Clay Christiansen.
+- Simple rules produce complex behavior.
+Complex rules produce stupid behavior.
+Andrew Hunt.